Maltby Sykes (1911–1992)

 Overview

-Momentum Gallery presents the work of Maltby Sykes in cooperation with Carlisle Gallery in Auburn, Alabama.
-Sykes was Professor Emeritus at Auburn University at the time of his death.
-All works are signed or stamped from the artist's estate.
+Maltby Sykes was instrumental in developing the fine arts program at Auburn University.
+He was Professor Emeritus at Auburn University at the time of his death.
+All works are signed or stamped from the artist’s estate.

 Works